Should we be planning in-person, hybrid, or virtual events?

 Please note that ALL spaces are NOT available for events this semester.
 Email firstname.lastname@example.org with questions.

 If you need help updating your organization’s Event Requesters on @UVA, please view the videos about your roster in the Leadership Library under @UVA tutorial videos or email email@example.com for assistance.

 IM-Rec (firstname.lastname@example.org) has several options for space reservations as well:

 - Indoor facilities will be limited to informal use of open fitness areas.
 Multi-purpose rooms will only be available for departmental group exercise classes at this time; however, we will continue to evaluate future reservation availability of these spaces throughout the semester.

 - Reservations for outdoor venues are open as of Monday, August 24.
 Reservations will be accepted up to 7-days in advance (no semester long reservations), for a maximum of 90-minutes/day, and limited to no more than 1 reservation/day/group.
 Club Sports, CIO’s, and Student Groups will be permitted up to 3-hours of reservations per week.

 - Review the Intramural-Recreational Sport Re-Opening page for updates.

 View this message by Dean Allen Groves, which previously outlined the 15 person limit.
 When that policy was created, groups were expected to meet with no more than 15 people.
-The policy has now been updated to10 people.
+The policy has now been updated to 6 people for the first two weeks of the Spring Semester.
 Face coverings and social distance (6 feet) are also mandatory when you are hosting an in-person/hybrid event.